 Students seeking a bachelor’s degree in a teacher education program must complete:

-- degree requirements for a Bachelor of Fine Arts in Studio Art degree with Emphasis in All-Level Certification (refer to the bachelor’s degree requirements section of this catalog),
+- degree requirements for a Bachelor of Fine Arts in Studio Art degree with a Concentration in All-Level Teaching Certification (refer to the bachelor’s degree requirements section of this catalog),

 - Core Curriculum Requirements (refer to that section of this catalog),